abena19/CAPSTONE/README.md

 **Optional Nice-to-have Stories**

-* Auto suggest other people who have signed up based on classes, halls, location, preferences
+* Restricted liking feature with refills
-* Trending locations/ dorm room walls
+* Like levels indicated by colors
-* User can customise dorm room wall based on predetermined templates/ or toggle picture arrangements
+* Auto suggest other people who have signed up based on preferences
 * User can view a history of their walls
 * Create statuses to disappear within 24 hours
 * User can tap on wall components for details